Release Processes

 Given the high volume of changes within Solus in any sync window, the Friday sync should be viewed more as a release than a simple sync.
 All developers and contributors should try their best to ensure that their changes do not introduce regressions, and that existing update paths are always respected.

-Minor syncs during the week, and correctional syncs shortly after the Friday-sync, are permitted assuming they do not introduce breaking changes to shannon.
+Minor syncs during the week, and correctional syncs shortly after the Friday-sync, are permitted assuming they do not introduce breaking changes to polaris.
 These may include minor packaging changes, security updates, etc.

 Package deprecation